GStagakis/Ising_model/README.md

 ./cuda_ising1 N K > file.txt
 #to print the output in a .txt file

-./cuda_ising2 N gridDimension K > file.txt
+./cuda_ising2 N gridsize K > file.txt
 #to print the output in a .txt file

-./cuda_ising1 N gridsize K > file.txt
+./cuda_ising3 N gridsize K > file.txt
 #to print the output in a .txt file

 !Careful: gridsize * blocksize should be less or equal to N for the algorithms to work properly.Also, it is suggested that the parameters are powers of 2 to avoid unexpected results.